 I’m a licensed therapist with a master’s degree in Social Work from San Diego State University.
 I received my Bachelor of Psychology from UC Berkeley, and prior to attending graduate school, I lived and worked as a chef at two Buddhist Retreat Centers in Vermont and Northern California.
 What was intended as a volunteer summer position turned into an unanticipated three and half years of learning about Buddhism and offering service to others on retreat.
-It remains one of the most life-changing experiences I’ve had and sent me on a new trajectory towards a more holistic study of mental health.
+Learning about the mind from the perspective of Buddhist philosophy, as well as experiencing first-hand the benefits of meditation and contemplative practices, has shaped the therapist I am today.

-The drive to understand both how the mind works as well as how to use it better was, in large part, motivated by my own suffering – like many people, I dealt with anxiety and depression and felt completely burdened by my own mind.
-I also had the opportunity to intimately witness how poor mental health created a lot of challenges in my family members’ lives, and I longed to find the tools that could help them.
-My interest in psychology was further solidified in high school while taking AP Psychology – it was the only textbook I ever read completely (and eagerly) cover to cover and my enjoyment of it validated my decision to major in this field during undergrad.
+My drive to understand both how the mind works as well as how to use it better was, in large part, motivated by my own suffering – like many people, I have dealt with anxiety and depression and for a long period in my life, felt completely burdened by my own mind.
+I also had the opportunity to intimately witness some of my family members wrestle with their own mental health challenges, which made me even more curious and eager to understand how to improve our inner circumstances.

 And I can say very confidently that over time, my life has changed.
 I am a happier, more confident person, and I am a lot more free and unburdened than I was before I started my mental health journey.
 I feel more empowered to put my mind in a more positive place, be the person I want to be and create the life I want to experience.